- Is a rare disorder in which abnormal blood cells and fibers build up in the bone marrow.

 What You Should Know

-- Hematologists and oncologists are specialists who treat people who have myelofibrosis (MF) or other types of blood cancer.
+- Hematologists oncologists are specialists who treat people who have myelofibrosis (MF) or other types of blood cancer.

 - MF usually develops slowly and some people may live symptom-free for years.
 Others, however, may get progressively worse, requiring treatment.
 In both cases, patients do need to be monitored regularly.